2024 European Parliament election in Bulgaria: Electoral system

-The 17 members are elected through semi-open list proportional representation in a single nationwide constituency with seats allocated through largest remainder method.
+The 17 members are elected through a system of semi-open lists and proportional representation in a single nationwide constituency with seats allocated through largest remainder method.
 The threshold is the number of valid votes divided by the number of members of the European parliament from Bulgaria, which is roughly 5.9%.

 All people who have Bulgarian citizenship and a main residence in Bulgarian, Bulgarian citizens without residence in Bulgaria (Bulgarians abroad) and other Union citizens if their main residence is in Bulgaria are entitled to vote in the European elections in Bulgaria.
 In addition, those eligible to vote must turn 18 years old by election day at the latest and be registered in the voter register/European voter register of a local Bulgarian administration on the deadline date.
 Voting is compulsory for Bulgarian citizens but the obligation is not enforced and no penalties are envisaged for those who don't vote.